Skip to content

 Section titled “Where Cursor, Claude Code, and Codex Pull Ahead”

 Windsurf’s model access is more limited.
 On hard problems — architectural refactoring, complex debugging, subtle logic errors — model quality is the difference between a working solution and a plausible-looking wrong answer.
+See model comparison for guidance on when to reach for Fable 5 versus Opus 4.8.

 Cursor’s agent mode, Claude Code’s autonomous execution, and Codex’s worktree-based parallel agents are more mature than Windsurf’s Cascade.
 Specific gaps: